Support our work with our community

 Pauls4All represents all student-led initiatives for the greater good on a local, national and international level.
 It seeks to build links between the pupils and the communities they are part, to understand the challenges charities and NGOs face, whilst also providing opportunities for leadership and collaboration.

 To find out more about our work, download a copy of our School and Charity Partnerships Brochure.

-To read an interview with Director of Partnerships and Public Service, Stuart Block, please click here.
+To read an interview with Deputy Head – Partnerships and Public Benefits, Stuart Block, please click here.